Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Exploiting ciphertext malleability: existing work and generalisation

 \subsubsection{Frodo-640}

-The first security level of FrodoKEM uses the \Deco function with parameter $d=2$.
-This implies mapping to two bits and hence $2^d=4$ possible values.
-Table \ref{tab:frodo_bf_2} summarizes the impact on the Hamming Weight of the output of \Deco when adding $\frac{q}{4}$, $\frac{q}{2}$ or $\frac{3q}{4}$ to the input compared to the Hamming Weight of the output without any input bias.
+The first FrodoKEM security level uses the function \Deco with the parameter $d=2$, denoted $B$ in the FrodoKEM specification \cite{naehrig2017frodokem}.
+This implies mapping to two bits, and hence $2^d=4$ possible values.
+Table \ref{tab:frodo_bf_2} summarises the impact on the Hamming Weight of the output of \Deco when adding $\frac{q}{4}$, $\frac{q}{2}$ or $\frac{3q}{4}$ to the input compared to the Hamming Weight of the output without any input bias.